microsoft/r-server-loan-credit-risk/dba.md

 3. Take each lower bound of each bin as a decision threshold for default loan classification, and compute the rate of bad loans among loans with a score higher than the threshold.

-It outputs the table `Operational_Scores`, which will also be used in the Production pipeline.
+It outputs the table `Operational_Metrics`, which will also be used in the Production pipeline.
 It can be read in the following way:
 * If the score cutoff of the 91th score percentile is 0.9834, and we read a bad rate of 0.6449, this means that if 0.9834 is used as a threshold to classify loans as bad, we would have a bad rate of 64.49%.
 This bad rate is equal to the number of observed bad loans over the total number of loans with a score greater than the threshold.

 The second, `[apply_score_transformation]` will:

 1. Apply the same sigmoid function to the output scores of the logistic regression, in order to spread them in [0,1].

-2. Asssign each score to a percentile bin with the bad rates given by the `Operational_Scores` table.
+2. Asssign each score to a percentile bin with the bad rates given by the `Operational_Metrics` table.
 These bad rates are either observed (Modeling pipeline) or expected (Production pipeline).

 ## Input: